18F/handbook/docs/02-about-us/culture.md

 A: If you're comfortable communicating directly with the person who offended you, please start there.
 You can tell them that what they said was offensive, how it made you feel and why it's inappropriate (this can be done in the form a "withhold" conversation as mentioned above).
 If you're not comfortable addressing them directly, you can ping or talk to Elizabeth or Owen (or anyone on the management team) and they can help you resolve the issue.

-You can also reach out to a [Diversity, Equity, and Inclusion (DEI) point person](https://trello.com/c/5XyeNrfZ/109-dei-point-people) who is committed to providing confidential support for team members who want to talk through conflict or issues with a trusted peer.
+If you would like to speak to consuler confidentially, TriNet provides CivicActions employees with access to a Employee Assistance Program.

 We highly encourage everyone to get support about anything that makes them uncomfortable, especially as our organization grows in numbers and diversity.
 CivicActions is a place where each team member sincerely desires the well-being of others, and everyone should feel free to speak up without fear of repercussion.
+You are or know of someone who is subject to behavior in violation of our [Policy Against Proscribed Harassment and Discrimination](https://handbook.civicactions.com/en/latest/03-policies/anti-harassment-policies/) you can follow the [reporting procedures](https://handbook.civicactions.com/en/latest/03-policies/anti-harassment-policies/#reporting-and-investigating-proscribed-harassment) in that policy.

+You can also reach out to a [Diversity, Equity, and Inclusion (DEI) point person](https://trello.com/c/5XyeNrfZ/109-dei-point-people).

 ### Q: If someone says something that could be interpreted as racist, sexist or otherwise inappropriate, how can I let them know that isn't welcome here.